The Witten equation and its virtual fundamental cycle

 Since for different $\gamma\in G$, we can take different perturbations, in the following discussion, we always fix the perturbations about all group elements $\gamma$ except for one group element $\tilde{\gamma}$.
 For $\tilde{\gamma}$ we choose a path of perturbation such that all of its critical points are fixed except for one depending on $\lambda$.
 We denote it by $\kappa^+(\lambda)$.
 We assume that the perturbation crosses only one chamber at $\lambda=0$.
 Namely, if $\lambda\neq 0$, the perturbation is always strongly regular, and at $\lambda=0$, there exists only one critical point $\kappa^{-}$ satisfying (\ref{axim-proof-1}).
 The existence of this perturbation path is generic in the path space.
-We call this path of perturbation generic crossing path.
+We call this path of perturbation the \emph{ generic crossing path.}

-Now our Kuranishi structure depends on the metric we chose near the marked points (we choose the cylindrical metric), cut-off functions $\beta_j, \varpi$ used to define the perturbed Witten map, the obstruction bundle $E_\sigma$ and the partition of unity.
-There are two natural ways to choose the metrics near marked points which correspond to ``Smooth theory" and ``Cylinder theory" we mentioned in the introduction.
+Now our Kuranishi structure depends on (1) the metric we chose near the marked points (we choose the cylindrical metric), (2) the cut-off functions $\beta_j, \varpi$ used to define the perturbed Witten map, (3) the obstruction bundle $E_\sigma$ and (4) the partition of unity.
+There are two natural ways to choose the metrics near marked points which correspond to the ``Smooth theory" and the ``Cylindrical theory," as mentioned in the introduction.
 The different choice of the metrics will significantly change the Witten map and the Witten equation.
 In physics, people think these two theories are equivalent in some sense.
 This is just the conjecture we proposed in the introduction.
 Here we fix the cylindrical metric, and consider the influence of other choices.

 Let $\bgamma=(\bgamma',\tilde{\gamma})$ and $\bvkappa^\pm=(\bvkappa',\kappa^\pm)$.
-We fix $\bvkappa=(\bvkappa', \kappa^-)$ and choose a generic crossing path of perturbation with the crossing point at $\lambda=0$ and satisfying $\kappa^+(\lambda)<\kappa^-$, i.e., $\mbox{Re}(W_{\gamma}+W_{0,\gamma})(\kappa^{+})<\mbox{Re}(W_{\gamma}+W_{0,\gamma})(\kappa^{-}). $.
-Then we get a family of perturbed Witten equations $(WI)(\lambda)(\bu)=0$ , and this family induces a family of moduli spaces $\MMr_{g,k,W}(\bgamma',\tilde{\gamma}; \bvkappa',\kappa^-;\lambda)$ for $\lambda\in [-1+\varepsilon,1-\varepsilon]$.
+We fix $\bvkappa=(\bvkappa', \kappa^-)$ and choose a generic crossing path of perturbation with the crossing point at $\lambda=0$ and satisfying $\kappa^+(\lambda)<\kappa^-$, i.e., $\mbox{Re}(W_{\gamma}+W_{0,\gamma})(\kappa^{+})<\mbox{Re}(W_{\gamma}+W_{0,\gamma})(\kappa^{-}). $ Then we get a family of perturbed Witten equations $(WI)(\lambda)(\bu)=0$ , and this family induces a family of moduli spaces $\MMr_{g,k}(\bgamma',\tilde{\gamma}; \bvkappa',\kappa^-;\lambda)$ for $\lambda\in [-1+\varepsilon,1-\varepsilon]$.